SouravPant/BasedNews/replit.md

 ## Recent Changes

+**August 3, 2025** - Project Rebranding and Migration Completion:
+- Successfully completed migration from Replit Agent to Replit environment
+- Rebranded application from "CryptoHub" to "BasedHub"
+- Updated theme to blue and black for dark mode, blue and white for light mode
+- Changed app icon from dollar sign to lightning bolt for modern appearance
+- Updated all UI components to use new theme colors and semantic design tokens

 **August 2, 2025** - Migration and Vercel Deployment Setup:
-- Successfully migrated CryptoHub project from Replit Agent to Replit environment
+- Successfully migrated project from Replit Agent to Replit environment
 - **CRITICAL FIX**: Restructured to use individual Vercel serverless function files following 2024 Vercel documentation
 - Created separate API function files: `/api/cryptocurrencies.ts`, `/api/news.ts`, `/api/reddit.ts`, `/api/status.ts`
 - Installed `@vercel/node` package for proper TypeScript serverless function support